 Migration of Iranian Tribes

 The ancestral home of the Iranians, determined by the graphic-analytical method, was located in the ethno-producing areas formed by the left tributaries of the Dnieper and the right tributaries of the Don.
-As a result, the so-called "East Iranian" languages were actually formed in the areas in the west of the Iranian territory, which stretch along the left bank of the Dnieper.
+As a result, the so-called "East Iranian" languages were formed in the areas in the west of the Iranian territory, stretching along the left bank of the Dnieper.
 Accordingly, the "Western Iranian" ones were formed in areas along the left bank of the upper Oka and the right bank of the Don, adjacent to the settlements of the Finno-Ugrians (see map below).

 At left: The territory of the formation of the Iranian languages in the 2nd millennium BC